-- It is used to help find areas with cancer in people who have ovarian cancer.
+- It is used to help find areas with cancer in people who have ovarian cancer or lung cancer.

 - If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.